highlando/academic-kickstart/content/post/covid-19-trends/index.md

  * In *China* :cn: the spread seems to be under control.
  * *Italy* :it: seems to have weakened the exponential growth.
  * For *Spain* :es: the numbers report a visible decrease in the growth rate.
-   The rate is still high though.
+   The rate is still higher than Italy.
 However if this decrease goes on, Spain might not overtake Italy.
  * A comparison of *France* :fr: and *Spain* shows the effects of low growth rates.
 Although the virus seems to have hit France before it hit Spain, the total numbers in France are smaller.
  * In *Germany* :de: the rates seem to be decreasing but are still high.
+And above the value of 0.07 for the admissible scenario above.
 However since the decrease started earlier than for Spain, France, or Italy, there is reason to assume that Germany will suffer less from the virus (provided that the trend is stable).